mountainkidai/rfSEClub/Vocab/Vocab.md

     Meaning: Lasting for a very short time; fleeting Example:"The beauty of the cherry blossoms is ephemeral, lasting only a few days each year."

+20. Word: Candid

+    Meaning:Honest and straightforward; saying what you really think without hiding anything Example:"I appreciate your candid feedback about my presentation."